 The engines are new despite the vintage VW bus styling.
 They are much more reliable than van engines in the 60’s and 70’s.
 As for fuel efficiency, the combination of modern fuel injection and an ECU result in a very respectable fuel consumption of 10L per 100km.
 They are not super pollutants like the 1960’s version and produce significantly less CO2.
 As the world evolves, Siesta Campers must also evolve.
 We are heading towards electric vans in the future.
 Stay tuned for updates!

-So, is vintage VW camper van hire for you?
+So, is a vintage VW campervan for you?

-If you want to step back in time and immerse yourself in the unique experience of driving a vintage VW camper van, we offer you this opportunity.
-Have you ever wondered why there aren’t more companies renting old VW camper vans?
+If you want to step back in time and immerse yourself in the unique experience of driving a Volkswagen camper van, we offer you this opportunity.
+Have you ever wondered why there aren’t more companies renting old VW campervans?
 It’s because it’s staggeringly difficult.
 It requires years of expertise and dedication to make it possible.
-We continue to pour our blood, sweat, tears and piles of money into keeping these beautiful vans on the road.
+We continue to pour our blood, sweat, tears and piles of money into keeping our beautiful VW campers on the road.
 We make sure they drive like the day they left the VW factory, but that will always be based on how they drove in the 1960’s.
 If you want the chance to slow down, to be in the present, and to discover Portugal in a real and authentic way, then look no further.